yatabani/mb-dev.github.io/resources/study-plan.md

 ### Dec:
 - Linear Algebra

-### 2016
+### Jan 2016
-- Calculus 1C
-- Cryptography I
+- Introduction to Probability - The Science of Uncertainty
-- Cryptography II
+- Discrete Optimization